-Student must successfully complete lecture in classroom and laboratory instruction prior to achieving clinical competency.

-Clinical Competency Evaluations are counted as 20% of the student's clinical grade, following the guidelines of the Radiologic Technology Student Handbook - Evaluation Policy, Clinical Learning Evaluation and Academic Policies.

-Clinical Experience Log sheets must be maintained accurately on a daily basis.
-Students will record, and email faculty or submit in Trajecsys online portal, the type of procedure, date and time the procedure was performed, if they assisted or performed the examination.
+- Student must successfully complete lecture in classroom and laboratory instruction prior to achieving clinical competency. - Clinical Competency Evaluations are counted as 20% of the student's clinical grade. - Clinical Experience Log sheets must be maintained accurately daily.
+Students will record, and email faculty or submit in Trajecsys online portal, the type of procedure, date, and time the procedure was performed, if they assisted or performed the examination.
 Students must obtain initials of the qualified radiographer overseeing the exam for repeat images and exam verification or approval in Trajecsys online portal.

-Failure to maintain an accurate and up-to-date Clinical Experience Log sheets on a daily basis may result in dismissal from the program.

-The student will be required to complete competency examinations on the following radiographic procedures during the 22 months of training.

-\All competencies with an asterisk (\) must be completed by the end of Semester V to compensate for the decline of exams being performed.

-\All competencies with double asterisks (\\) may be performed under simulated conditions with CU program faculty during Semester V. However, students are highly encouraged to complete all competencies on patients to achieve the highest degree of clinical competency.
+Clinical logs are counted as 20% of the student's clinical grade. - Failure to maintain an accurate and up-to-date Clinical Experience Log sheets daily may result in dismissal from the program. - The student will be required to complete competency examinations on the following radiographic procedures during the 22 months of training. - All competencies with an asterisk () must be completed by the end of Semester V to compensate for the decline of exams being performed. - All competencies with double asterisks () may be performed under simulated conditions with CU program faculty during Semester V. However, students are highly encouraged to complete all competencies on patients to achieve the highest degree of clinical competency.

-FIRST YEAR - SEMESTER I
+SEMESTER I